-- That any incorrect information we hold about you is corrected
+- To correct any incorrect information we hold about you

-- That we investigate the matter if you suspect any misuse of loss of unauthorised access to your personal information
+- To investigate the matter if you suspect any misuse or loss of unauthorised access to your personal information

 If you would like to exercise any of these rights, please write to us at the above address or email [email protected]

 Please note, we may keep a note of communications with you, to help us resolve any issues raised